brewst001/domains/README.md

 ![DNS Tree](https://i.imgur.com/LohDSeF.png)

-What does this guide provide?¶
+What does this guide provide?
 This guide provides instructions on how to setup your own local resolver using the device you already use for the Pi-Hole software.
 If you are starting fresh, I find starting with unbound before installing Pi-Hole is easier.

 This guide assumes a fairly recent Debian/Ubuntu based system and will use the maintainer provided packages for installation to make it an incredibly simple process.
 It assumes only very basic knowledge of how DNS works.